-Lead supervisor: W. Wagner, Co-supervisor: L. De Laporte, Junior supervisor: R. Goetzke Helmholtz-Institute for Biomedical Engineering, Division of Stem Cell Biology
+Lead supervisor: W. Wagner, Co-supervisor: L. De Laporte Helmholtz-Institute for Biomedical Engineering, Division of Stem Cell Biology

 Hypothesis: Cell-cell interaction and mechanical stimuli influence self-organization and cell-fate decisions in 3D embryoid bodies.

 Aims: To understand how self-organization and cell-fate decisions are influenced by cell-cell interaction and mechanical stimuli in EBs, we will investigate (i) expression of adhesion proteins and cytoskeletal organization, (ii) determine effects of mechanical stimuli on lineage-specific differentiation, (iii) estimate mechanical stability of EBs and (iv) determine the functional relevance of specific adhesion proteins and signal cascades in early EB formation and differentiation.
-Approach: EBs of defined size are generated from human iPSCs using AggreWell Plates or a large particle sorter (COPAS).
-Distribution of cell adhesion proteins, primary cilia, and pluripotency factors are analyzed by confocal, two-photon and light-sheet microscopy.
-As an example, the heterogeneity of EBs is analyzed with single-cell RNA sequencing.
-As a continuation of our previous work13,19 we now investigate the impact of the matrix elasticity of hydrogels on growth and differentiation of EBs.
-Mechanical stability of EBs is addressed by rheological measurements, osmotic pressure and magnetic micromanipulators.
-Finally, the relevance of specific cell adhesion proteins for early cell-fate decisions and EB stability are elucidated with knockout iPSC-lines generated with CRISPR-Cas9n Technology.
+Approach: Embryoid bodies of defined size are generated with our recently described method based on micro-contact printing of vitronectin (REF).
+Distribution of cell adhesion proteins and germ layer specific markers are analyzed by confocal, two-photon and light-sheet microscopy.
+The heterogeneity of EBs is further analyzed with single-cell RNA sequencing.
+As a continuation of our previous work 13,19we now investigate the impact of the matrix elasticity of hydrogels on growth and differentiation of EBs.
+The impact of various hydrogels will be systematically evaluated.
+As readout, we will investigate DNA methylation changes, which are specifically acquired by directed differentiation toward specific germ layers.
+Finally, the relevance of specific cell adhesion proteins for early cell-fate decisions and EB stability are elucidated with knockout iPSC-lines generated with CRISPR-Cas9 or CRISPR-Off Technology.